binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 #### User Time Expenditure

-Recording how long it takes from fetch to submit, is another technique, where time is measured from fetch to submit.
-For example if the time span is under five seconds it is more than likely a bot, so handle the message accordingly.
+Another technique is to record how long it takes from fetch to submit, where time is specifically measured.
+For example, if the time span is under five seconds it is more than likely a bot, so handle the message accordingly.

 #### Bot Pot

-Spamming bots operating on custom mechanisms will in most cases just try, then move on.
+Spam bots operating against custom mechanisms will, in most cases, just try, then move on.
 If you decide to use one of the common offerings from above, exploits will be more common, depending on how wide spread the offering is.
 This is one of the cases where going custom is a better option.
-Worst case is that you get some spam and you can modify your technique, but you also get to keep things simple.
-It is tailored to your web application, your users needs, no external dependencies and no monthly fees.
+Worst case is that you get some spam and can modify your technique, but you can also keep things simple.
+It is tailored to your web application, your user's needs, no external dependencies, and no monthly fees.
 This is also the simplest technique and requires very little work to implement.

 Spam bots:

 * Love to populate form fields
 * Usually ignore CSS.
 For example, if you have some CSS that hides a form field and especially if the CSS is not inline on the same page, they will usually fail at realising that the field is not supposed to be visible.

-So what we do is create a field that is not visible to humans and is supposed to be kept empty.
-On the server once the form is submitted, we check that it is still empty.
+Create a field that is not visible to humans, and is supposed to be kept empty.
+On the server, once the form is submitted, check that it is still empty.
 If it is not, then we assume a bot has been at it.

-This is so simple, does not get in the way of your users, yet very effective at filtering bot spam.
+This is so simple, doesn't get in the way of users, and is yet very effective at filtering bot spam.

 Client side: